 (b) an order of the Complaints Committee,

-is guilty of a contempt of the Supreme Court and may be dealt with accordingly by the Supreme Court or a Judge in Chambers on the motion of the Complaints Committee or the Board.
+is guilty of a contempt of the Supreme Court and may be dealt with accordingly by the Supreme Court or a judge in chambers on the motion of the Complaints Committee or the Board.

 [Section 250 amended by No. 55 of 2004 s.
 635.]